Zhuomin-Zhou/MSclassification_pytorch/README.md

 # MSclassification_pytorch

-There are three classification model(ResNet18, VGG16, AlexNet), which are all included in backbone_Min.py
+The task is used pytorch for the classification of (Microseismic)MS events.

-The task is used for the classification task of MS events.
+There are three classification models (ResNet18, VGG16, AlexNet), which are all included in backbone_Min.py

 The train_test.py includes the train and test.